LESS Is More - Using Twitter's Bootstrap In The Rails 3.1 Asset Pipeline

 }

 Maybe all you want to use are the variables and mixins that come with Twitter Bootstrap.
-No problem, just import them individually from
+No problem, just import them individually from you own .css.less

-you own .css.less file.
-In this case only the #foo selector is output.
+file.
+In this case only the #foo

 @import "twitter/bootstrap/variables";